-- The James River was characterized by: - improving trends in nutrients above the fall-line and in tidal freshwater segments; - generally poor water quality status; - limited improvements and some degrading trends in water quality downstream; - stable but mostly degraded phytoplankton communities throughout its tidal areas; - annual seasonal algal blooms in the lower segments and inlets produced by potentially toxic dinoflagellates, which appear to be increasing in duration and magnitude; - increasing number of bloom species including C. polykrikoides, P. minimum, A. monilatum, C. subsalsa; - little change at fixed point benthic monitoring stations coupled with a decreasing proportion of area meeting restoration goals throughout the watershed. - The Elizabeth River, although having poor water quality and living resource status, improved with respect to nutrients and benthic communities in some segments.
+- The James River was characterized by: - improving trends in nutrients above the fall-line and in tidal freshwater segments; - generally Fair to Good water quality status; - limited improvements and some degrading trends in water quality downstream; - highly variable phytoplankton community status (Poor to Good); - increasing cyanobacteria biomass upstream and annual seasonal algal blooms produced by potentially toxic dinoflagellates in the lower segments and inlets that appear to be increasing in duration and magnitude;

+- increasing number of bloom species including C. polykrikoides, P. minimum, A. monilatum, C. subsalsa; - little change at fixed point benthic monitoring stations coupled with an increasing proportion of area failing to meet restoration goals throughout the watershed. - The Elizabeth River was characterized as having: - fair water quality status throughout; - improving trends with respect to nutrients in multiple segments; - improving benthic communities in some segments; - but poor status and continued declines in phytoplankton community conditions.

-The York River exhibited:
+• The York River exhibited:

-- poor water quality and living resource status in all areas; - localized improvements and degradations in water quality in some cases potentially tied to improvements in PS loads; - poor living resource status that show some limited improvements at fixed point monitoring stations; - significant ongoing annual algal bloom development particularly in the lower York of C. polykrikoides coupled with increased bloom activity of the invasive toxic HAB A. monilatum; - no change in the proportion of area meeting benthic restoration goals. - The Rappahannock River can be described as having: - generally poor water quality despite improved point and non-point source loads; - no improving non-tidal and few improving tidal water quality trends; - poor or marginal phytoplankton communities coupled showing degrading long-term trends; - fewer blooms of HABs, but increased frequency and magnitude in recent years; - marginal or degraded status at fixed point station benthic communities coupled with no improving trends; - a decreasing proportion of area meeting benthic restoration goals. - The Virginia Chesapeake Bay Mainstem was characterized by: - poor water quality status due primarily to water clarity; - widespread improving trends in nitrogen and phosphorus; - fair or good and relatively stable and/or improving living resources at fixed point stations; - beneficial phytoplankton taxa including diatoms but with more frequent expansion of summer/autumn dinoflagellate HABs in recent years; - an increasing trend in the proportion of area meeting benthic restoration goals.
+- fair to poor water quality and generally fair or marginal living resource status in all areas; - localized improvements and degradations in water quality in some cases potentially tied to changes in PS loads; - no improvements in the P-IBI but improvements in the B-IBI at fixed point monitoring stations downstream; - significant ongoing annual algal bloom development of C. polykrikoides coupled with increased bloom activity of the invasive toxic HAB A. monilatum particularly in the lower York; - no change in the proportion of area failing to meet benthic restoration goals. - The Rappahannock River can be described as having: - fair water quality status in all segments except the lower Rappahanock River (RPPMH); - no improving non-tidal and few improving long-term tidal water quality trends, although there were several post-method change trends in nutrients; - poor or fair phytoplankton communities with one station (RET3.1) exhibiting a degrading long-term trend; - fewer HAB blooms than other tributaries, but recent increased frequency and magnitude; - marginal, degraded or severely degraded status at fixed point station benthic communities coupled with either no or degrading trends in the B-IBI; - an increasing proportion of the extent of area failing to meet benthic restoration goals. - The Virginia Chesapeake Bay Mainstem was characterized by: - fair to good water quality status; - widespread improving trends in nitrogen and phosphorus; - fair or good and relatively stable and/or improving living resources at fixed point stations; - beneficial phytoplankton taxa including diatoms but with widespread increases in cyanophyte biomass and more frequent expansion of summer/autumn dinoflagellate HABs in recent years; - a decreasing trend in the proportion of area failing to meet benthic restoration goals.